Azure-Samples/ms-identity-javascript-tutorial/3-Authorization-II/3-1-call-api/README.md

 Open the `App\authConfig.js` file.
 Then:

-1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of the `ms-identity-javascript-callapi` application copied from the Azure portal.
+1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of the `ms-identity-javascript-c3s1-spa` application copied from the Azure portal.
 1. Find the key `Enter_the_Cloud_Instance_Id_Here/Enter_the_Tenant_Info_Here` and replace the existing value with `https://login.microsoftonline.com/<your-tenant-id>`.
-1. Find the key `Enter_the_Redirect_Uri_Here` and replace the existing value with the base address of the ms-identity-javascript-callapi project (by default `http://localhost:3000`).
+1. Find the key `Enter_the_Redirect_Uri_Here` and replace the existing value with the base address of the `ms-identity-javascript-c3s1-spa` application (by default `http://localhost:3000`).

 After you configured your web API, open the `App\apiConfig.js` file.
 Then: